vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails/index.md

 ## Philosophy

 The history of alcohol consumption predates humanity.
-There is nothing squirrels love more than fermented fruit.
+All creatures love alcohol.

 <figure class="content">
   <iframe width="620" height="349" src="https://www.youtube.com/embed/2bbXICmvSUs" title="Drunk squirrel, because...2020." frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
   <figcaption><p>Observe.
 The joy of poison.</p></figcaption>
 </figure>

+### Alcohol as Poison

-The alcohol we consume is *ethanol*.
+The alcohol we consume is [*ethanol*](https://en.wikipedia.org/wiki/Ethanol).
-When it enters the bloodstream, it is metabolized by the liver into *acetaldehyde*, which is *toxic*.
+When it enters the bloodstream, it is metabolized by the liver into [*acetaldehyde*](https://en.wikipedia.org/wiki/Acetaldehyde), which is toxic.
-It is further metabolized into *acetate* which is easily handled by the body.
+It is further metabolized into *acetate* which is easily handled and removed by the body.

-The longer our body experiences elevated levels of acetaldehyde, the more we suffer from acute alcohol toxicity.
+The longer our body experiences elevated levels of acetaldehyde, the more we will suffer from acute alcohol toxicity.
+There are two factors to consider:
+⓵  C<sub>max</sub>

 <!--
 https://xcancel.com/RandomSprint/status/1991614207897559137#m